aaai-kdf2020/aaai-kdf2020.github.io/_pages/call_for_papers.md

 - Event discovery from alternative data and impact on organization equity price.

-We also encourage submissions of studies or applications pertinent to finance using other types of unstructured data such as financial transactions, sensors, mobile devices, satellites, social media etc.
+We also encourage submissions of studies or applications pertinent to finance using other types of unstructured data such as financial transactions, sensors, mobile devices, satellites, social media.

 <h2>Submissions</h2>